Chronic Obstructive Pulmonary Disease (COPD)

 When there is diagnostic uncertainty, or both COPD and asthma are present, NICE recommend using the following findings to help identify asthma:

-• Large response (>400 mL) to bronchodilators
+• Large response (FEV1 improvement >400 mL) to bronchodilators

 • ≥20% diurnal or day-to-day variability in serial peak flow measurements

 Note that in real life, it is very common for COPD and asthma to co-exist, known as Asthma-COPD Overlap Syndrome (ACOS).
-However, in exams one would be exepcted to be able to differentiate between COPD and asthma.
+However, in exams one would be expected to be able to differentiate between COPD and asthma.

 Hospital admission is indicated in: